redox-os/website/content/news/this-month-240930.md

 - The time precision of TSC was improved
 - 4lDO2 improved the memory performance

+## Driver Improvements

+- Ivan Tan updated the SD card reader driver for Raspberry Pi boards to use the version 2 of the scheme protocol.

 ## Scheme Improvements

 4lDO2 implemented the `getdents` system call to simplify the scheme interface, it will speedup the scheme development and ease the bug fixing.